harsmatharoo/WeatherFusion/README.md

 Weather freaks can convert temperature between celsius and farenheit, and furthermore also input a wind speed to obtain a real Wind Chill Temperature.

-AccuWeather API integrated to give you accurate weather data.
+OpenWeather API integrated to give you accurate weather data.